 Call 214-522-9404 today to set up a free consultation.
 A Dallas amusement park accident attorney from our team is ready to review the circumstances of your amusement park injury and help you understand your options.

-In personal injury cases, justice is paid with compensation.
-In a successful claim for compensation, you can expect to receive a payout that covers the various losses you have suffered.
+In personal injury cases, justice is represented by compensation.
+We work diligently to see that you receive a payout that covers the totality of the various losses you have suffered.

-What is the value of a broken leg or a traumatic brain injury?
-As with most legal questions, it depends.
-The compensation you receive for an amusement park injury is totaled using the economic and non-economic losses you experience.
+Generally, the compensation you receive for an amusement park injury is comprised of both the economic and non-economic losses you experience.
 Economic losses are financial damages that can be easily verified, such as:

-Another type of damages exists — punitive or exemplary damages.
-They are rare and are only awarded when fraud, malice, or gross negligence has occurred.
+There is another type of damages — punitive or exemplary damages – which is awarded only when fraud, malice, or gross negligence has occurred.

 In most Texas amusement park accidents, there are typically three parties who are potentially liable: the amusement park itself, a third-party service provider, or an equipment manufacturer that supplies the amusement park with rides and attractions.
 All three owe a duty of care to the people who take part in their attractions.